How do I determine a printer IP address?

 Upon entering the network setup of your printer, you'll often be prompted for different network configurations.
 The following list shows the most common modes, as well as a brief description of each.

 - DHCP - The most common configuration and often the default setting.
-When set on a network with DHCP, the printer will automatically be assigned its network settings including the IP address for your network.
+When set on a network with DHCP, the printer has its network settings assigned automatically; including IP address.

 - Manual - If you need to configure the printer's network settings manually, choosing this option allows you to enter your network values via the keypad.